-According to our findings, the Ministry of Health was the most preferred source of information for COVID-19, followed by television, Facebook, and WHO respectively.
+According to cross-sectional result findings, the Ministry of Health was the most preferred source of information for COVID-19, followed by television, Facebook, and WHO respectively.
 The Malaysian government also created a Telegram channel that was approved by the "Ministry of Health Malaysia and Malaysia Communications and Multimedia Commission (MCMC)."
-This attempt by the government to monitor the dissemination of false information about COVID-19 could explain why the Ministry of Health was the most favored source of information [1], [39].[40]
+This attempt by the government to monitor the dissemination of false information about COVID-19 could explain why the Ministry of Health was the most favored source of information [1,39].
+In response to COVID-19, the government of Bangladesh, including the Directorate General of Health Services (DGHS) and Institute of Epidemiology, Disease Control and Research (IEDCR), has raised a national-level alert and implemented wide-ranging, multiagency public health measures under WHO guidelines to fight against the pandemic.
+As COVID-19 appears to be transmitted from person to person through respiratory droplets, close contact, and fomites in the immediate environment around the infected person, the Bangladeshi government initiated a public campaign highlighting the necessity of practicing respiratory hygiene and hand hygiene and using appropriate personal protective equipment (PPE) such as mask and gloves, with evidence of minimal adoption by the public at large [40].

-Despite the fact that the majority of our sample participants had completed their tertiary education and it has been over a year since COVID-19 was first introduced in Malaysia, our survey shown only half of the population had good knowledge level of COVID-19.
-This finding is significantly lower than that of a previous study conducted in Malaysia, which found that 77% of participants had strong knowledge of COVID-19 [1].
-Similar study conducted at Nigeria showed almost all of the participants had good knowledge of COVID-19, whereas survey conducted for Qatar and Iran revealed high prevalence of having good knowledge of COVID-19 [41]–[43].
-While, a low percentage of the Bangladeshis, Indians and Saudi Arabians population had good knowledge[44]–[46].
-Which is almost close to our findings.
+Despite the fact that the majority of our sample participants had completed their tertiary education which is shown in our cross-sectional study and it has been over a year since COVID-19 was first introduced in Malaysia, our survey shown only half of the population had good knowledge level of COVID-19.
+This finding is significantly lower than that of a previous study conducted in Malaysia.
+From our systematic review, we found that 77% of participants had strong knowledge of COVID-19 [1].
+Similar study conducted at Nigeria showed almost all of the participants had good knowledge of COVID-19, whereas survey conducted for Qatar and Iran revealed high prevalence of having good knowledge of COVID-19 [41–43].
+While, a low percentage of the Bangladeshis, Indians and Saudi Arabians population had good knowledge and the findings are almost close to our study [44–46].
+Our study is also supports these findings.

-Our research showed that individuals of age >45 years had more likely to have COVID-19 knowledge than younger persons (18-45 years of age).
+Our cross-sectional research from this study showed that individuals of age >45 years had more likely to have COVID-19 knowledge than younger persons (18-45 years of age).
 A study conducted in Saudi Arabia also showed that older individuals had higher knowledge about COVID-19 [47].
-According to the World Health Organization (WHO) and some previous study, older society is at the highest risk to contract this virus, and more than 95% of the related death is attributed to this group [48], [49].
+According to the World Health Organization (WHO) and some previous study, older society is at the highest risk to contract this virus, and more than 95% of the related death is attributed to this group [48,49].
 This may be because older people are more likely to catch viruses or diseases such as COVID-19 as a result of poor immunity, so they could be more cautious about COVID-19.
 In addition, our study showed that non-Malaysian, students and married citizens have more knowledge among the participants.
 Similar research carried out in Malaysia also showed that knowledge was significantly related to age, schooling and job status [1].
-Our results of knowledge are also concordant with the studies conducted in Pakistan and China in which knowledge score was significantly different among age groups, marital status, level of education and employment status [50], [51].
+Our results of knowledge are also concordant with the studies conducted in Pakistan and China in which knowledge score was significantly different among age groups, marital status, level of education and employment status [50,51].